Minimal Euler Characteristics of 4-manifolds with 3-manifold groups: Introduction

-Hillman asked \cite[page 63]{Hi} whether results in (4) above can be extended to all closed 3-manifold groups without torsion and without free $Z$-factors.
+In \cite[page 63]{Hi}, Hillman asked whether results in (4) above can be extended to all closed 3-manifold groups without torsion and without free $\mathbb{Z}$-factors.

-In this paper, we try to determine $\chi_4(\pi)$ for fundamental groups of compact 3-manifolds in general.
+In this paper, we try to determine $\chi_4(\pi)$ for fundamental groups of compact 3-manifolds.
 We also get some results related to $p(\pi)$ and $q^*(\pi)$.
-It turns out that, to deal with non-orientable 3-manifolds, the problem becomes more difficult and some new approaches are needed.
+It turns out that, for non-orientable 3-manifolds, the problem becomes more difficult and some new approaches are needed.